Famous Landmarks in Greece to Visit in All 14 Greek Regions

 The White Tower of Thessaloniki has different names: Lion Tower, Tower of Janissaries, Tower of Blood, Red Tower, and the Bastille of Thessaloniki.

-The origin of the White Tower name comes from the official White Tower source:
+The origin of the White Tower name comes straight from the Museum of Byzantine Culture:

 In 1883, Sultan Abdul Hamid II ordered the tower to be painted white to indicate that “winds of reform were blowing in the Ottoman Empire”.